All Episodes

 This is the party of hope.

-This is the party of the new future, and they're gonna bring out some real, real people.
+This is the party of the new future.

-That means that the Democrat Party, the real people they talk about are phonies, gotta have real, real people.
+That means that the Democrat Party, the real people they talk about are phonies, going to have real, real people.

-An Indiana railroader, an Iowa mother, and a Michigan truck driver getting a moment of the Democrat convention to help portray Obama as the people's champion and counter-Republican characterizations of him as an out-of-touch celebrity.
+An Indiana railroader, an Iowa mother, and a Michigan truck driver are getting a moment at the Democrat Convention to help portray Obama as the people's champion and counter Republican characterizations of him as an out-of-touch celebrity.

-Every damn one of them is gonna be just this shy.
+Every damn one of them is going to be just this shy.

 I've got my fingers about an eighth of an inch apart.

-Each one of them is gonna be that far away from utter disaster, bankruptcy, destitution, depression, and hospitalization.
+Each one of them is going to be that far away from utter disaster, bankruptcy, destitution, depression, and hospitalization.

 How come Democrats themselves, the real elected Democrats, are not enough to carry this message?

-How come we gotta go get real real people?
+How come we've got to go get real, real people?

 The stated goal of this convention is to describe Obama's American story, his family roots, and his understanding of real people.